NataRep/youtube-search/README.md

 Check out [app demo](https://nuttik.github.io/youtube-search/youtube-app/).

-Use any name and password for to log in.
+Use any email and password for to log in.

 ## Features